French Quarter Walking Tour, Charleston

 6) St. Philip's Church

-Throughout the 18th century, this was the place of worship for notable figures such as Charles Pinckney, a key author and signer of the U.S. Constitution, as well as a U.S. senator, governor, and minister to Spain; his grave can be found in the cemetery.
-Also there is the grave of Christopher Gadsden, a founding father who designed the famous flag featuring a coiled snake and the words "Don't tread on me".
+Throughout the 18th century, this was the place of worship for notable figures like Charles Pinckney, a key author and signer of the U.S. Constitution; his grave is found in the church's cemetery.
+Also, there is the grave of Christopher Gadsden, a founding father who designed the famous flag featuring a coiled snake and the words "Don't tread on me".

 Moving into the 19th century, Saint Philip's became the spiritual home of senator, vice-president, and Secretary of State, John C. Calhoun, who was instrumental in advancing the theory of states' rights.
-After his death in 1850, he was initially interred in the former "stranger's churchyard" behind the church; however, with the onset of the Civil War, his remains were relocated to the portion of the cemetery across the street.
+After he died in 1850, Calhoun was initially interred in the former "stranger's churchyard" behind the church; however, with the onset of the Civil War, his remains were relocated to the portion of the cemetery across the street.
 Eventually, the state of South Carolina erected a huge monument at his gravesite extolling his numerous achievements.

 Why You Should Visit: